 Joshua S. Lipshutz is a partner in the Washington, D.C. and San Francisco offices of Gibson, Dunn & Crutcher.
 He currently practices in the firm’s Litigation Department, its Appellate and Constitutional Law Practice Group, and its Class Actions Practice Group.
+Mr. Lipshutz was recently profiled in The National Law Journal when it recognized Gibson Dunn as the 2019 Washington, D.C.
+Litigation Department of the Year in the General Litigation and Labor & Employment categories.
 In 2015, Law360 selected Mr. Lipshutz as one of six “Rising Star” appellate attorneys under 40 to watch nationwide.
 In 2016, the San Francisco Business Times named Mr. Lipshutz to its “40 Under 40” list.
 In 2017, US Legal 500 named Mr. Lipshutz a Next Generation Lawyer for labor and employment disputes.

-Mr. Lipshutz’s practice focuses primarily on constitutional, class action, and securities-related appellate matters.
-He has represented clients before the Supreme Court of the United States, the Ninth Circuit Court of Appeals, the California Supreme Court, the Delaware Supreme Court, and other state and federal appellate courts.
-In addition, Mr. Lipshutz has served as an integral member of several trial teams in California, Delaware, Texas, Massachusetts, and Ireland.
-Recent and ongoing matters include:
+Mr. Lipshutz’s practice focuses primarily on constitutional, class action, data privacy, and securities-related matters.
+He represents clients before the Supreme Court of the United States, the Ninth Circuit Court of Appeals, the California Supreme Court, the Delaware Supreme Court, the D.C.
+Court of Appeals, and many other state and federal courts.
+A sample of recent and ongoing representations include:

 Mr. Lipshutz served as a judicial clerk to the Honorable Antonin Scalia of the Supreme Court of the United States and the Honorable Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
 He graduated Order of the Coif from Stanford Law School, where he was Senior Articles Editor of the Stanford Law Review.
 He received his undergraduate degrees, summa cum laude, in finance and systems engineering from the University of Pennsylvania.
 Before practicing law, Mr. Lipshutz worked as a principal investment professional at Silver Lake Partners and as an investment banking associate at Goldman, Sachs & Co.